Flying while pregnant? Wonderful!

 - Book flights and hotels that can be canceled or rescheduled.
 Things happen.
 You don’t want to lose your money in the event that you have to reschedule.

-- If you are traveling for pleasure, take a camera.
+- If you are flying while pregnant and you’re doing so for pleasure, take a camera.
 If you like writing, pack a journal too.
 It will likely be a while before you can go on vacation again so take advantage of this time and create memories in the form of photos, videos, journal entries and more.

 - Pregnant travel is not adventure travel – particularly not the kind of adventure (like trekking) where you put excessive stress on your body.

 - Do not travel to remote areas where proper medical assistance may be difficult, or doctors don’t speak a language you understand.

 - Every Question Answered About The Amazon Baby Registry

 - Babymoon Ideas You Can Actually Use

 - All You Need To Know About The Amazon Baby Registry Discount

 - Everything You Need To Know Before You Start A Baby Registry

 - The Best Pregnancy Movies And Documentaries